Fall Frenzy Days begin September 14, 2018

 Basic School Tour

 The Basic tour is $6.00 per person, including other parents and adults accompanying the groups; with two free passes for teachers per 20 paid admissions.
 Groups rotate through varying numbers of the possible activities listed, depending on number of groups you have.
 Each person receives a decorating project item.
-Leaders also chose a medium pumpkin for their room.

 - An educational presentation with lots of hands-on participation